Flu in Older Adults

 The flu season can begin as early as September and last until as late as May.
 It's recommended that people get a flu shot early in the season so the body has a chance to build up immunity to the flu virus.
 It takes about two weeks for the flu shot to offer protection.
 Still, if you miss the early flu shots, getting a flu shot later still helps.

 How Is Flu Treated in Older Adults?

 Seniors should contact their health care provider if flu symptoms develop.
 A medical evaluation may be needed to evaluate for complications and treatment.
-Antiviral medication (Relenza, Tamiflu) may be prescribed.
+Antiviral medication, such as oseltamivir (Tamiflu), peramivir (Rapivab), or zanamivir (Relenza), may be prescribed.

 Other recommendations for treating flu symptoms in older adults include:

 - Get plenty of rest.

 - Ask the doctor or pharmacist before buying a new over-the-counter cold or flu medicine to make sure it won't interfere with prescription drugs or complicate existing medical conditions.

 For in-depth information, see WebMD's Flu Treatment.